-You already know that it’s all about a white Christmas, family and sharing cheer around the Christmas tree.
-But have you heard about lesser known Canadian Christmas customs like Belsnickeling or Réveillon?
+You already know that it’s all about a white Christmas, family, and sharing cheer around the Christmas tree.
+But have you heard about Canadian Christmas traditions like Belsnickeling or Réveillon?

 Well-known traditions: Christmas crackers, Santa and gifts

-Right after Thanksgiving, Canadian families start putting on Christmas decorations.
+Families start putting up Christmas decorations right after Thanksgiving and Halloween.
 You will see multicolored twinkling lights lining the exterior of houses as well as snowmen and reindeer on porches.
 Inside, you may catch a glimpse of a Christmas tree and other festive symbols like stars and mistletoe.
 Children hang oversized stockings along the fireplace mantel which they expect to be filled with goodies when Santa Claus visits on Christmas eve.

 Want to know how this tradition came to be?
 Read What is Boxing Day and should you celebrate it?